 Location: Liebenau, Grafenwerth, Rappottenstein, Gars am Kamp

 Austria is cozily located in the Alps and thus, it has a thick network of rivers flowing through it.
-Most of the rivers in Austria have economic significance.
+Most of the big rivers in Austria have economic significance.
 The rivers are also known because of their scenic beauty.
 A lot of tourists visit the river banks for picnics, fishing, boating etc. Book a trip to Austria to revel in the lap of nature.

 Looking To Book An International Holiday?